Blockchain-Mexico/Maya-Specs/README.md

-# Maya-Specs
+# Maya Hybrid Blockchain Specifications

+## Description

+This repository contains the consensus specifications related to the Hyrbid execution client, specifically the  and specifications for network upgrades.
+The JSON-RPC API specification can be found in a separate repository.

+## Specs

+Core Specifications for the Hybrid Protocol can be found in specs

+## Resources

+Design Rationale
+Paper

+Note:

-*Avoid the ICPC, code forces, AtCoder desing mood.
+Avoid the ICPC, code forces, AtCoder desing mood.
 I mean more math less algo play.